 - For the late payment of tax, there is a penalty of 10% of the amount of tax due on the day immediately after such payment was due.
-If unpaid within 90 days, a further amount of 20% of the tax due and the surcharge mentioned that remains unpaid shall become immediately due and payable.
-A surcharge imposed shall be deemed to be part of the taxation payable.
+A further amount penalty based on 20% of the tax due (including any unpaid surcharge) may be imposed if the tax remains unpaid after 90 days.

 - Failure to file a return by the due date will result in a penalty of GBP 50, with a further penalty of GBP 300 if the return is not submitted within three months after the due date.
 If the failure to file continues beyond six months, an additional penalty of GBP 500 is payable.